angular/angular-cli/README.md

 Environment defaults to `dev`, but you can generate a production build via the `-prod` flag in either `ng build -prod` or `ng serve -prod`.

+You can also add your own env files other than `dev` and `prod` by creating a `src/client/app/environment.{NAME}.ts` and use them by using the `--env=NAME` flag on the build/serve commands.

 ### Running unit tests